imjoy-team/ImJoy/docs/docs/tutorial.md

 2. The ImJoy plugin file file (.imjoy.html) is hosted with a secret or public **gist**.

 Let's assume the python code is in a Zip archive `testcode.zip` stored on Dropbox and unavailable with the link `DROPBOXLINK/testcode.zip`.
 You can then place the following code-fragment in setup() function of your plugin to make it available.
-This fragment (requiring 'sys', 'os','requests','shutil') and performs the following steps
+This fragment performs the following steps

 1. Performs an [http request](http://docs.python-requests.org).
 Please note the **dl=1** option in this request.
 By default this value is set to 0.
 2. Uses the returned request object to generate the zip file locally, unpacks it, and finally deletes it.